 Since 2008, Cookies for Kids’ Cancer has granted nearly $17 million to pediatric cancer research in the form of 100+ research grants to leading pediatric cancer centers across the country.
 From these grants have stemmed 35+ treatments available to kids battling cancer today.

 Absolutely amazing.
-If this moves you I urge you to check out Cookies for Kids’ Cancer here.
-Making just a small donation or even just learning about the cause can make a big impact.
+If this moves you I urge you to check out Cookies for Kids’ Cancer here and if you are interested in making just a small donation click HERE.
+Even just learning about the cause can make a big impact.

 - All-Purpose Flour – Like most cookie recipes you will start off with flour.
 Make sure in order to get the proper amount of flour you are either using a kitchen scale or scooping the flour into the measuring cup with a spoon, ensuring to make a mound over the top, tapping the flour into place lightly and then scraping off any mounding flour off of the measuring cup with a spoon.